U.S. deepens emissions target at climate summit, goal called 'game changing' | Headlines

 'THE U.S. IS BACK' The new administration has come under heavy pressure from environmental groups, some corporate leaders, the UN secretary general and foreign governments to set a target to cut emissions by at least 50% this decade to encourage other countries to set their own ambitious emissions goals.

-The summit was attended by leaders from the world's biggest emitters, including China.
+Leaders of small island nations vulnerable to rising seas, like Antigua and Barbuda and the Marshall Islands, also spoke at the summit.
 World leaders aim to limit global warming to 1.5 degrees Celsius above pre-industrial levels, a threshold scientists say can prevent the worst impacts of climate change.

 A Biden administration official said with the new U.S. target, enhanced commitments from Japan and Canada, and prior targets from the European Union and Britain, countries accounting for more than half the world's economy were now committed to reductions to achieve the 1.5 degrees Celsius goal.
-"When we close this summit on Friday, we will unmistakably communicate ... the U.S. is back," he said.
+European leaders including German Chancellor Angela Merkel and European Commission President Ursula von der Leyen expressed delight that the United States was back in the climate fight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)